Intensive manhunt underway after gunman shoots 10 people on Brooklyn subway train - KESQ

 The motive of the shooting is not yet known.
 The attack is not being investigated as an act of terrorism but authorities have not ruled out anything, Sewell said, adding the victims have a variety of backgrounds.

+Investigators found a Glock 9 mm handgun, three extended magazines, two detonated smoke grenades, two non-detonated smoke grenades, a hatchet and the U-Haul key at the scene, Essig said.

+Two officials told CNN they believe the gun jammed during the shooting.

-A $50,000 reward for information leading to the arrest of the suspect has been offered, according to a statement from the Metropolitan Transportation Authority.
-The MTA and the Transport Workers Union (TWU) Local 100 each offered $12,500 in reward money and the New York City Police Foundation offered an additional $25,000.
+A $50,000 reward for information leading to the arrest of the suspect has been offered, according to a statement from the Metropolitan Transportation Authority, which put up the money with the Transport Workers Union Local 100 and the New York City Police Foundation.

 “Riders need to feel safe.
 My members need to feel safe.
 We don’t just dip in and out of the system.
 We spend entire shifts down there every day and night.
-This guy has to be apprehended,” said TWU Local 100 President Tony Utano.
+This guy has to be apprehended,” TWU Local 100 President Tony Utano said.

 Service via the D, N and R subway lines has been restored to the 36th Street subway station and is “running with delays,” the MTA said early Wednesday.
 Commuters were riding a Manhattan-bound N train as it neared the station when the shooting started.